incrediblecrab/apple-os-documentation/documentation/AVRouting.md

 - **AVCustomRoutingActionItem** - An object that represents a custom action item to display in a device route picker.

 ### Playback Arbitration
-- **AVRoutingPlaybackArbiter** - An object that manages playback routing preferences.
-(Beta)
-- **AVRoutingPlaybackParticipant** - A protocol for objects that participate in playback routing arbitration.
-(Beta)
+- **AVRoutingPlaybackArbiter** - An object that manages playback routing preferences.- **AVRoutingPlaybackParticipant** - A protocol for objects that participate in playback routing arbitration.
 ---

 *Source: [Apple Developer Documentation](https://developer.apple.com/documentation/AVRouting)*